tomekkorbak/measuring-non-trivial-compositionality/README.md

 To reproduce the results and plots from the main experiment (how each metric scores each protocol), run `python experiment_1.py`.

 To reproduce the results and plots from the experiment in appendix C (how the composition function in TRE affects compositionality scores), run `python experiment_2.py`.

+To run init tests for the metrics, run `pytest`.